Related blog post: Surfing conditions in Belize

 If you want world-class, immaculately groomed long fetch overhead barrels - you should consider a destination such as Tavarua or the Mentawais.
 However, if you're a surfer planning to go to Glover's for the reefs and kayaking, windsurfing, etc. - you also might be rewarded with some very fun, uncrowded tropical surf.

 Stand up paddleboards are also an excellent way to explore the atoll's lagoon and even to visit other islands.
 Many paddlers have started taking long distance tours on paddleboards.
-We now have five (cruiser) paddleboards for long distance touring.This style of paddleboard is designed for longer distance paddling tours, with this new design we cover more distance efficiently.
-Our newest sport activity is paddling downwind to neighboring islands which are 3 and 6 miles away.
+We have a fleet of ‘cruiser’ boards in our collection, in addition to the boards commonly used in surf.
+The cruiser style is designed for longer paddling tours to cover more distance efficiently.
+Our newest activity is to paddle downwind to neighboring islands.
 We will then be picked up by our motor skiff for the ride back to Long Caye.

 Versa by Liquid Logic